BCG-Development/RS_v1/README.md

 # Route Solutions

 **Route Solutions** is a software solution designed for managing and organizing store information.
-This application facilitates tasks such as inserting individual stores, importing multiple stores from Excel files, and efficiently deleting store records based on specified criteria or removing all stores.
+This application facilitates tasks such as inserting individual stores, importing multiple stores from Excel files, efficiently deleting store records based on specified criteria, removing all stores, and searching for stores by ID.

 ## Functionality Overview